walmartlabs/lacinia/docs/tutorial/pedestal.rst

 .. tip::

    It's really worth following along with this section, especially if you haven't played with GraphiQL before.
-GraphiQL assists you with formatting, pop-up help, flagging of errors, and automatic input completion.
+   GraphiQL assists you with formatting, provides pop-up help, flags errors in your query, and supplies automatic input completion.
+   It can even pretty print your query.
    It makes for quite the demo!

 Running Queries
 ---------------

-We can now type a query into the large text area on the left and then click the right arrow button (or type ``Command+Enter``), and see pretty-printed JSON on the right:
+We can now type a query into the large text area on the left and then click the right arrow button (or type ``Command+Enter``), and see the server response as pretty-printed JSON on the right:

 .. image:: /_static/tutorial/graphiql-basic-query.png